stjohn/hsj/README.md

 If you use the tree scoring code, please reference:

 + Hopkins, M.J. and K. St. John.
 2020.
-Incorporating Inapplicable Characters intoPhylogenetic Analysis.
+Incorporating Inapplicable Characters into Phylogenetic Analysis.
 In preparation.

 It is built on the extendible framework of Brazeau et al. 2019 and uses Claddis and HSJ: